This week's new recipe are these delicious and nutritious, fresh and zesty, raspberry, coconut, and vanilla chia puddings.

 - Cover the bowl and place it in the fridge to set overnight.

-- Scoop the chia pudding into serving bowls and top with the mashed raspberries and lime, a handful of whole fresh raspberries, a drizzle of pure maple syrup, a little extra lime zest, and fresh mint leaves.
+- Top each serving with the mashed raspberry and lime mixture, a handful of whole fresh raspberries, a drizzle of pure maple syrup, a little extra lime zest, and some fresh mint leaves for garnish.